ssimington/portfolio/finalproject.md

 ### Updated Wireframe
 I created an updated wireframe of my project using the feedback I received from my interviews.
+I updated the section titles and added more story context.
 However, since most of my feedback was regarding my charts, I will update those for the final project.

 ![Final Project Wireframe](final-project-wireframe-2.png)